From live Maine lobster to the ultimate indulgence - a lobster roll crawl - coastal Maine is an incredible foodie destination.

 Who says you can't eat like a prince and pay like a pauper - even in Maine, where lobster is king?
 The locals' favourite, the traditional New England lobster roll, is royally delicious - and immensely affordable.
+Live Maine lobster market prices are fair but lobster rolls are even more economical.
 For less than $20 (and sometimes as low as $10) you can enjoy a generous sandwich and tasty sides, all for a fraction of the cost of a boiled lobster dinner.

 But while everyone in Maine loves lobster rolls, there's little consensus on what makes a great one.
 Everyone has a strong opinion about the bread, the sauce, and the flavors.
-I had to learn more for myself and so I set out on the inaugural "Lobster Roll Crawl" organized by the Cliff House Resort.
+I had to learn more for myself and so I set out on the inaugural "Lobster Roll Crawl" organized by the Cliff House Resort, one of my favourite places to stay in Maine.

 Who knew that bread could be so controversial?
 In Maine, there's only one acceptable way to eat a lobster roll and that's on a hot dog bun, preferably the kind that opens from the top.
 No multi-grain bread, no hamburger bun, no croissants allowed!
 And don't even think about using bagels or brioche.
 After all that?
 There are still contentious issues about toasting!